Dhaka BRT

-The Dhaka BRT (ঢাকা বিআরটি) or Dhaka Line (ঢাকা লাইন) is an under-construction bus rapid transit system in Dhaka, Bangladesh.
+The Dhaka BRT (ঢাকা বিআরটি) or Dhaka Line (ঢাকা লাইন) was an under-construction bus rapid transit system in Dhaka, Bangladesh.

 The original plan for the network included two lines: BRT Line-3 and BRT Line-7.
-Currently, only the northern section of BRT Line-3 is under construction, latest updated scheduled for completion by 2025, while the other route is still in the planning phase.
+BRT Line-3 was shelved in 2025 due to expected traffic chaos as it neared completion, while the other route is still in the planning phase.
 The Bangladesh Road Transport Corporation operates a bus route on the incomplete BRT Line-3.

 History

 Planning

 In 2005, the World Bank published a study report, recommending that the government of Bangladesh build a transit system in Dhaka.
 In the same year, American consultancy firm Louis Berger Group prepared a 20-year strategic transport plan for Dhaka.
 The World Bank helped to develop this plan, which proposed the construction of three bus rapid transit systems in Dhaka.
 In 2011, a primary feasibility study was done for BRT by the Asian Development Bank.
 On 1 December 2012, the ECNEC approved the BRT project under the Greater Dhaka Sustainable Urban Transport Project, implemented by three agencies: the Roads and Highways Department, the Bangladesh Bridge Authority and the Local Government Engineering Department.
 In 2013, the state-owned Dhaka Bus Rapid Transit (BRT) Company was formed as a special purpose company under this project to plan, execute, operate, and manage a bus-based mass transit system in the capital.
 In 2020, the company appointed its first managing director, and following a court order, eight years' worth of annual general meetings were held in a single session in 2022.